cyber-collab/cinema-app/README.md

 -------|--------------------------
 Webserver|[localhost](http://localhost)

-# Start docker #
+# Run project #

-1. Please, clone from .env.example to .env and setup settings for database
+1. Please, copy .env.example to .env and setup settings for database
 2. Run `composer install` for install dependencies for this project.
 3. For init database please run docker-compose up -d and by address [localhost:8081](http://localhost:8081/index.php?route=/database/import&db=database), going to phpmyadmin and import database.